craigsdennis/intro-to-apis-course/course-notes.md

 * [Nordic APIs - Everything You Need To Know About API Rate Limiting](https://nordicapis.com/everything-you-need-to-know-about-api-rate-limiting/)

 ### Video 4 - JavaScript Single Page Application

+⚠️ Several students have reported that cloning sets up a default Glitch application.
+If this happens to you, in the Glitch app that is created choose "Tools >> Extras >> Git Import and Export >> Import from GitHub" when prompted enter "craigsdennis/intro-to-apis-node" or "craigsdennis/intro-to-apis-flask"

 [Complimentr Node.js GitHub repository](https://github.com/craigsdennis/intro-to-apis-node) is located at `https://github.com/craigsdennis/intro-to-apis-node`